Ashar-Chaudhry/Rainbow/README.md

 # Rainbow
 Learn what a repository is all about
-This is a poem about Rainbows and Monkies
+This is a poem about Rainbows and Monkeys
 Red
 Orange
 Yellow
 Green
 Blue
 Violet
-Indego
+Indigo
 Monkey
+My name is Ashar